-- 7b.13 LDP2 is advancing towards adoption which is currently expected in July 2020.
+- 7b.13 LDP2 is advancing towards adoption, expected in July 2020.
 The Main Issues Report (MIR) was published in February 2017 and the MIR consultation concluded in May 2017.
-Proposed LDP2 was published in September 2018 and the consultation period ran from 27 September 2018 to 23 November 2018.
-The representations on proposed LDP2 were considered by the Council on 26 June 2019, following which the plan was submitted to Scottish Ministers in July 2019.
-The Examination into unresolved representations has recently commenced.
-LDP2 is expected to be adopted in autumn 2020 following conclusion of the Examination and the incorporation of recommended modifications arising from it. - 7b.14 Proposed LDP2 provides the most recent indication of the Council's views in relation to Development Plan policy and constitutes a material consideration in determination of planning applications. - 7b.15 LDP2 sets out a housing land requirement of 5130 units between 2020 and 2030 as opposed to the housing land requirement of 7907 units between 2014 and 2024 in the LDP.
+The proposed LDP2 was published in September 2018 with the consultation period running from 27 September 2018 to 23 November 2018.
+The representations on proposed LDP2 were considered by the Council on 26 June 2019.
+LDP2 was submitted to the Scottish Ministers in July 2019 and the examination of unresolved representations commenced in October 2019.
+The Ministers report is anticipated in the coming weeks with a view to adoption of LDP2 in the Summer 2020. - 7b.14 Proposed LDP2 provides an indication of the Council's views in relation to Development Plan policy and constitutes a material consideration in determination of planning applications. - 7b.15 LDP2 sets out a housing land requirement of 5130 units between 2020 and 2030 as opposed to the housing land requirement of 7907 units between 2014 and 2024 in the LDP.
 The housing land requirement may therefore reduce from 2020, with additional allocations being added to the supply and a consequential positive impact on any shortfall.
-However the situation will only be confirmed once the Proposed Plan has been through the Examination process and LDP2 is adopted. - 7b.16 Under LDP2, the application site is within the boundary of the urban limit.
-It is allocated for housing under site H42 with an indicative capacity of 90 units and a site area of 4.7ha.
+However the situation will only be confirmed once the Proposed Plan has been through the Examination process (carried out by Scottish Ministers) and adopted. - 7b.16 Under LDP2, the application site has been moved within the boundary of the urban village limits.
+It is allocated for housing under site H42 with a capacity of 90 units and a site area of 4.7ha.
 The description reads as follows;

 'New housing supply site.
 Greenfield site for Council housing forming extension to Hallglen.
 Masterplan required, supported by Landscape and Visual Assessment.
 Access to be taken off New Hallglen Road.
 Sensitive restoration of C-listed Woodend Farm building is required with setting safeguarded.
 Callendar Wood and boundary wall to be sensitively treated with suitable buffer, bearing in mind status as Inventory Garden and Designed Landscape.
 Comprehensive planting scheme required to screen new housing on exposed southern edge of site and mitigate landscape and visual impacts.
 Screen planting also required, to safeguard amenity of John Muir Way to the east.
-Linear central open space following water main should provide path connection from Woodend Walk to John Muir Trail.
-Education contributions required.'
+Linear central open space following water main should